top of page

 Description

-Low Southwick was home to an array of shipyards in the early to mid 19th century.
-One such was James Carr, who was located on the southernmost head of Low Southwick just east of where the Queen Alexandra Bridge is now situated.
+Low Southwick was home to an array of shipyards in the early to mid-19th century.
+One such was James Carr, who was located on the southernmost head of Low Southwick, just east of where the Queen Alexandra Bridge is now situated.
 This is verified by a tithe apportionment of 1839, where James Carr and Thomas Dixon are leasing shipbuilding yards from John Stafford Esq. on this site.

 James Carr ended up bankrupt in 1840.
-He was still listed as leasing the yard in 1839, perhaps awaiting contracts, however there was a great slump in shipbuilding at this time.
-The slump arguably led to the bankruptcy of Carr, when a timber merchant held security on Carr's ships and yard.
-Around 40 builders failed at this time as well as many commercial premises who were all part of the general supply chain.
+He was still listed as leasing the yard in 1839, perhaps awaiting contracts; however, there was a great slump in shipbuilding at this time.
+The slump arguably led to the bankruptcy of Carr, when a timber merchant held security on Carr’s ships and yard.
+Around 40 builders failed at this time, as well as many commercial premises, who were all part of the general supply chain.

-Nowdays, pretty much the exact boundary of the site is extant as part of an industrial yard.
-There is no trace of Carr's yard except, perhaps, the quay wall.
+Nowadays, pretty much the exact boundary of the site is extant as part of an industrial yard.
+There is no trace of Carr’s yard except, perhaps, the quay wall.

 'Sketches of The Coal Mines in Northumberland and Durham' T.H.Hair, published in 1844